Before completing this form please visit our Support Wiki.For security, this form will expire in 15:00 minutes.

 - SBGrid Members/Researchers:

-Facilities/Other Resources: Our laboratory is a member of the SBGrid Consortium - an effort that supports installation of a tested and refined library of structural biology applications in 280 structural biology laboratories (www.sbgrid.org, eLife 2013;2:e01456).
-Workstations and laptops in our laboratory are configured with approximately 300 SBGrid-supported software applications, including collections for X-ray Crystallography, NMR, Electron Microscopy, Bioinformatics, and Computational Chemistry.
-SBGrid also provides our group with access to educational activities, software training webinars, cyberinfrastructure resources (XSEDE and OSG), and specialized computational resources for macromolecular phasing (SHARP Server) and molecular docking (Discovery Server and Schrodinger Suite).
+Facilities/Other Resources: Our laboratory is a member of the SBGrid Consortium - an effort that supports installation of a tested and refined library of scientific applications for structural biology laboratories around the world (www.sbgrid.org, eLife 2013;2:e01456).
+SBGrid installs over 400 software applications on workstations in our laboratory, including collections for X-ray Crystallography, NMR, Electron Microscopy, Bioinformatics, and Computational Chemistry.
+SBGrid also provides our group with access to educational workshops, software training webinars, cyberinfrastructure resources (XSEDE and OSG).

-Data Sharing Plan: The X-ray diffraction datasets that our laboratory collects, which support macromolecular coordinates, will be made available to the scientific community in their original format through the SBGrid Data Bank.
-Our laboratory will deposit and release these datasets when a manuscript describing the macromolecular structures is published, in accordance with the SBGrid Publication Guidelines.
+Data Sharing Plan: The X-ray diffraction datasets that support macromolecular coordinates, our laboratory collects are made available to the scientific community in their original format through the SBGrid Data Bank.
+Our laboratory will deposit these datasets for release when a manuscript describing the macromolecular structures is published, in accordance with the SBGrid Publication Guidelines.

 - Contributing software developers:

-Our project contributes software to the SBGrid Consortium, who makes our application available to over 280 structural biology laboratories that participate in the consortium (www.sbgrid.org, eLife 2013;2:e01456).
-SBGrid deploys our software updates to member laboratories within weeks of their release.
-Relying on SBGrid for software installation and updates allows us to devote more resources to core development of our application.
-We also utilize SBGrid Webinars and the SBGrid Monthly Newsletter to update our community of users about new features.
+Our project contributes software to the SBGrid Consortium, which installs and updates our application/s for hundreds of structural biology laboratories (www.sbgrid.org, eLife 2013;2:e01456), allowing us to devote more resources to the core development of our application.
+We also utilize SBGrid's webinars and monthly newsletter to provide timely updates to our community of users.

-Please also be sure to acknowledge SBGrid by citing the following paper for work that was completed with SBGrid-supported applications:
+Please also be sure to acknowledge SBGrid for work that was completed with SBGrid-supported applications by including the SBGrid logo on your acknowledgments slide and citing the eLife publication describing SBGrid in your publications:

-We describe various other SBGrid activities and related projects in other papers and would be grateful if you could reference these as appropriate:Primary Publication:
+Publications describing SBGrid activities and related projects are listed below.
+We would be grateful if you could reference these as appropriate:Primary Publication:

 - Andrew Morin, Ben Eisenbraun, Jason Key, Paul C Sanschagrin, Michael A Timony, Michelle Ottaviano, Piotr Sliz.
 Cutting edge: Collaboration gets the most out of software.
 Journal | PDF